 Which Clouds are supported?

 Currently Prepress supports AWS (S3), Google Compute Engine, DigitalOcean Spaces, Microsoft Azure, and Linode.

 How much does it cost?

-Please see our product page for more information.
+Please see our main site for more information.

 You do.
-Cloud 66 helps you with configuring and deploying your application to the servers.
-It can help take care of your load balancing, monitoring, backups and so on.
+Cloud 66 helps you with configuring and deploying your application to your cloud provider.